LabTranslationalArchitectomics/expressyouRcell/README.md

 expressyouRcell can handle your output in two main different manners, according to a potential classification of the genes (e.g. “down-regulated” and “up-regulated” in case of differential analysis).
 This can be achieved with different combinations of the optional parameters ```group_by``` and ```grouping_vars``` in the ```color_cell``` function.

-#### 1) Generate a single pictogram for all the genes
+#### 1) Generate a single pictograph for all the genes
-If the ```group_by``` parameter is set to its default null value, no grouping by classification value is performed, and genes are visualized together on a single cellular pictogram.
+If the ```group_by``` parameter is set to its default null value, no grouping by classification value is performed, and genes are visualized together on a single cellular pictograph.
 In this case, values of genes mapped to each subcellular localization are averaged regardless their classification and plotted together on the cellular pictographs.
 However, to avoid poorly informative pictographs, it is recommended to include only differentially expressed genes with the ```grouping_vars``` (i.e. discarding genes detected as invariant following differential analysis), in particular when the logFC values are used for defining the color shade of the cellular regions.

-For example, the following lines will then output a cellular pictogram for all the genes at the second stage provided in the example_list, regardless any classification.
+For example, the following lines will then output a cellular pictograph for all the genes at the second stage provided in the example_list, regardless any classification.
 The cellular components colors are based on the logFC values computed in an upstream differential analysis.

 ```
 example_list_output_together <- color_cell(timepoint_list = example_list,
-                                           pictogram = "neuron",
+                                           pictograph = "neuron",
-                                           gene_loc_table = gene_loc_table,
+                                           gene_loc_table = gene_loc_table_mm22,
                                            coloring_mode = "mean",
                                            col_name = "logFC")
 ```